Dimension-Free Descriptions of Convex Sets: Examples

 \paragraph{Semidefinite approximations:} The functions~\eqref{eq:entropies} are not semidefinite-representable (i.e., cannot be evaluated using semidefinite programming), though semidefinite approximations of them have been proposed in the literature~\cite{fawzi2019semidefinite}.
-We show that these approximations are freely-described, though these descriptions do not certify intersection compatibility in the sense of Theorem~\ref{thm:compatible_descriptions}.
-The family of approximations of~\cite{fawzi2019semidefinite} to the negative quantum entropy $\{f_{E_n^{(m,k)}}\}$ is parametrized by $m,k\in\NN$ and is given by~\eqref{eq:epigraph} with
+We show that these approximations are freely-described, but that these descriptions do not certify intersection compatibility.
+The family of approximations of~\cite{fawzi2019semidefinite} to the negative quantum entropy is parametrized by $m,k\in\NN$ via their epigraphs

 where $s,w\in \RR^m$ are the nodes and weights for Gauss-Legendre quadrature.